How Do I Know if I Need Help for Chewing and Spitting Disorder?

 As its name implies, chewing and spitting behavior (CHSP) is characterized by chewing food and then spitting it out without swallowing.
 The concept is to enjoy the flavor of something—usually rich, highly palatable foods—without taking on the calories.

-Yet, even if the behavior starts as an attempt to manage weight, it’s possible for this habit to become compulsive after time, potentially contributing to the development of other disordered eating patterns.
+Yet, even if the behavior starts as an attempt to manage weight, it’s possible for this habit to become compulsive after some time, potentially contributing to the development of other disordered eating patterns.

 Causes of CHSP